gnss-sdr/geniuss-place/_sp-blocks/08-tracking.md

 (step $$ 13 $$ ), we used the [Squared Signal-to-Noise Variance
 (SNV) estimator](http://www.insidegnss.com/auto/IGM_gnss-sol-janfeb10.pdf){:target="_blank"}.
-In the case of carrier lock detection (step $$ 14 $$ ), we used the normalized estimate of the cosine of twice the carrier phase @Dierendonck95.
+In the case of carrier lock detection (step $$ 14 $$ ), we used the normalized estimate of the cosine of twice the carrier phase[^Dierendonck].
 The values of the lock indicator range from $$ -1 $$, when the locally generated carrier is completely out of phase, to $$ 1 $$, that indicates a perfect match.
 When either the code or the carrier detectors are below given thresholds during a consecutive number of code periods $$ \vartheta $$, the Tracking block informs to control plane through the message queue.

+[^Dierendonck]: A. J. Van Dierendonck, “GPS Receivers”, from “Global Positioning System: Theory and Applications”, Volume I, Edited by B. W. Parkinson, J. J. Spilker Jr.

+[^Fernandez]: C. Fernández-Prades, J. Arribas, L. Esteve-Elfau, D. Pubill, P. Closas, [_An Open Source Galileo E1 Software Receiver_](http://www.cttc.es/wp-content/uploads/2013/03/121208-2582419-fernandez-9099698438457074772.pdf){:target="_blank"}, in Proceedings of the 6th ESA Workshop on Satellite Navigation Technologies (NAVITEC 2012), 5-7 December 2012, ESTEC, Noordwijk (The Netherlands).

 *  **Require:** Complex sample stream, $$ \mathbf{x}_{\text{IN}} $$; estimations of code
 phase $$ \hat{\tau}_{acq} $$ and Doppler shift $$ \hat{f}_{d_{acq}} $$; buffer